Veshka32/Dot-game/README.txt

 Each dot is a vertex of an undirected graph.
 Auto-building polygons is implemented by finding cycles in that graph.
 While detecting cycles during DFS, adjacent vertexes for each vertex is sorted by manhattan distance from this vertex: this need to be done to avoid edges self-crossing.

-Grid side and opposite colors can be set in DotGameConstant class.
+Grid side and opposite colors can be set in com.DotGame.DotGameConstant class.

 What I've learnt:
 - some experience in building my own graph, implementing cycle detecting during DFS;
-- implementing custom hash function for my own class (Path class in this case) to use it in HashSet;
+- implementing custom hash function for my own class (com.DotGame.Path class in this case) to use it in HashSet;
 - create Comparator, overriding compareTo method, equals method;
 - first steps in using Junit Tests;
 - how to create .jar file;